Becoming active after your transplant with physical fitness exercises and other activities.

-That cautious reaction is normal, but you're less fragile than you think, says Richard Perez, MD, PhD, the director of the Transplant Center at the University of California Medical Center at Davis.
+That cautious reaction is normal, but you're less fragile than you think, say the experts.
 Physical activity is usually safe for anyone who gets an organ transplant.
 It's often key to staying healthy.

 Exercise helps people who have had a transplant just like it helps anyone else.
 It lowers your blood pressure, helps your heart, and lowers your weight.
 It also makes it easier to sleep and relax.
 You'll just feel better when you're exercising regularly.

 When Will I Be Back to Normal After an Organ Tranplant?

 Of course, you won't be back on the tennis court right away after an organ transplant.
 But recovery from transplant surgery doesn't usually take much longer than recovery from other types of surgery.
 Healing may be slowed down a little by the drugs you need to prevent organ rejection.

 After staying in the hospital for about a week or so -- longer for heart and lung recipients -- most people can go home.
 You should take it easy for a few weeks.

 After about a month, you should be back at your normal activities, like driving.
 After two to three months, as long as there are no complications, you should be completely back to normal.

 The notion that people are sickly or weak after a transplant is often completely wrong.
 Instead, you may feel more energized than you have in a long time.

 Also, experts say a successful transplant usually allows people more capacity for exercise.